 This infection can be dangerous because it is asymptomatic, and a person may not realise they are infected for some time.
 Untreated Mycoplasma genitalium can lead to serious long-term health complications, so it is important to undergo STI testing if you have had unprotected sex.

 Men could experience epididymitis and prostatitis, while women are at risk of cervicitis, ectopic pregnancy, urethritis and pelvic inflammatory disease.
 Both women and men risk infertility and long-term pelvic pain.

-The most effective treatment for mycoplasma genitalium is a five day course of Azithromycin.
-For the medication to be most effective, you should take two 500mg tablets in a single dose treatment, by which the infection will be take seven days to be fully treated.
+The most effective treatment for Mycoplasma genitalium is a five-day course of Azithromycin antibiotics.
+For the medication to be most effective, you should take two 500mg tablets in a single dose treatment, by which the infection will take seven days to be fully treated.

 We also offer Doxycycline antibiotics, which are taken twice a day for seven days in a 100mg dose.
 Whilst this is a fast-acting and effective treatment for mycoplasma genitalium, Azithromycin is deemed by medical professionals to be the preferred treatment for this condition.

 Treating mycoplasma genitalium with prescription medication keeps you sexually clean and significantly reduces the chances of this infection spreading.
 Treating this STI correctly also ensures that you can treat the uncomfortable or painful symptoms associated with it, including pain whilst urinating and itchiness.